Orthogonal polynomials with periodically modulated recurrence coefficients in the Jordan block case II: Preliminaries

 \subsection{Tempered periodic modulations}

 Let $N$ be a positive integer.
-We say that Jacobi parameters $(a_n : n \in \NN_0)$ and $(b_n : n \in \NN_0)$ are $N$-periodically modulated if there are two $N$-periodic sequences $(\alpha_n : n \in \ZZ)$ and $(\beta_n : n \in \ZZ)$ of positive and real numbers, respectively, such that \begin{enumerate}[(a)] \item $ ,$ \item $ ,$ \item $ .$ \end{enumerate} In this article we are mostly interested in \emph{tempered} $N$-periodically modulated Jacobi parameters, i.e. we assume that there is a sequence of positive numbers $(\gamma_n : n \in \NN_0)$ such that
+We say that Jacobi parameters $(a_n : n \in \NN_0)$ and $(b_n : n \in \NN_0)$ are $N$-periodically modulated if there are two $N$-periodic sequences $(\alpha_n : n \in \ZZ)$ and $(\beta_n : n \in \ZZ)$ of positive and real numbers, respectively, such that \begin{enumerate}[(a)] \item $ ,$ \item $ ,$ \item $ .$ \end{enumerate} In this article we are mostly interested in \emph{tempered} $N$-periodically modulated Jacobi parameters, i.e. we assume that there is a sequence of positive numbers $(\gamma_n : n \in \NN_0)$ tending to infinity and satisfying